 - A. County Board Members shall be seated in the designated area for Members along with the County Clerk's Office, a representative of the County Administrator's Office, and the Parliamentarian. - B. Following the election during the reorganization of the Lake County Board, a formal seating chart will be adopted for County Board Members for the two-year term.
 The Members shall be seated in order of seniority, which is determined based on number of years of cumulative service on the County Board.
 County Board Members requiring special accommodation will be seated in an area most accessible.
 In the event two or more Members are elected to the County Board in the same year, the Member receiving the highest number of votes shall be the more senior Member, followed by the Member receiving the next highest number of votes and so on.
-Seating based on seniority shall be arranged as depicted in Appendix A. - C. If Board membership changes during the two-year term, the seating chart will be modified, consistent with XI.B, and be adopted by the Lake County Board. - D. Members who mutually agree may exchange seats once during the two-year term. - E. In the event that Federal, State, local laws or emergency declarations issued limit the number of people that can attend a County Board meeting in person or impose other social distancing restrictions, the Chair may modify the Board meeting seating chart (Appendix A) to comply with such limitations. - E.F.
-All non-Board Members shall be seated in the section reserved for visitors.
-The anteroom shall be reserved on County Board meeting days for County Board Members, their guests, staff, and elected officials. - F.G.
-The public may record the proceedings only from the gallery in the public area or in areas designated by the Chair of the County Board. - G.H.
-Audible signals from electronic devices shall be disabled during County Board meetings.
+Seating based on seniority shall be arranged as depicted in Appendix A. - C. If Board membership changes during the two-year term, the seating chart will be modified, consistent with XI.B, and be adopted by the Lake County Board. - D. Members who mutually agree may exchange seats once during the two-year term. - E. All non-Board Members shall be seated in the section reserved for visitors.
+The anteroom shall be reserved on County Board meeting days for County Board Members, their guests, staff, and elected officials. - F. The public may record the proceedings only from the gallery in the public area or in areas designated by the Chair of the County Board. - G. Audible signals from electronic devices shall be disabled during County Board meetings.
 All those in attendance shall exit the room before answering phone calls.